mihirchronicles/mihirchronicles.github.io/content/notes/on-mental-models.md

     <summary><strong>Authority mis-influence</strong></summary>
     <br>

+Bias from over-influence by authority.

 As a society we have hierarchies, a few people lead and lots of people follow.
 This is a natural human tendency.
 We have a tendency to blindly follow those who are in power and not question their orders.
 We will often do something just because someone says so.

+We trust and respect leaders too much, even when they make mistakes.
+We also trust leaders in areas where they are not experts.
+This is also known as the Halo Effect.

+“Living in dominance hierarchies as he does, like all his ancestors before him, man was born mostly to follow leaders, with only a few people doing the leading.
+And so, human society is formally organized into dominance hierarchies, with their culture augmenting the natural follow-the-leader tendency of man.
+But automatic as most human reactions are, with the tendency to follow leaders being no exception, man is often destined to suffer greatly when the leader is wrong or when his leader’s ideas don’t get through properly in the bustle of life and are misunderstood.
+And so, we find much miscognition from man’s Authority-Misinfluence Tendency.” — Charlie Munger

+“Bias from over-influence by authority.
+Well, here the Milgram experiment is it’s cause...I think there have been 1600 psychological papers written about Milgram.
+He had a person posing as an authority figure trick ordinary people into giving what they had every reason to expect was heavy torture by an electric shock to perfectly innocent fellow citizens.
+And the experiment has been...he was trying to show why Hitler succeeded and a few other things.
+So it has really caught the fancy of the world.
+Partly it’s so politically correct and...Over-influence by authority has another very… you’ll like this one.
+You got a pilot and a co-pilot.
+The pilot is the authority figure.
+They don’t do this in airplanes, but they’ve done it in simulators.
+They have the pilot do something where the co-pilot who’s been trained in simulators a long time.
+He knows he’s not to allow the plane to crash.
+They have the pilot to do something where an idiot co-pilot would know the plane was gonna crash, but the pilot’s doing it, and the co-pilot is sitting there, and the pilot is the authority figure.
+25% of the time, the plane crashes.
+This is a very powerful psychological tendency.” — Charlie Munger

+“The obvious implication: be careful whom you appoint to power because a dominant authority figure will often be hard to remove.” — Charlie Munger

 <br>
 </details>